 With Halloween coming fast, people are looking for thrills and chills.
 Kids are getting their costumes ready, and horror genre fans can’t wait to go on a horror movie marathon.
 But if you want to experience Halloween in the best way possible, a good horror book is always a great choice.

 But with the myriad of horror books out there, it could be a bit difficult to choose.
 So if you are going to read a book, you should make sure that it is a truly great one.
 You don’t want to waste your time reading a subpar book.

 By: Bram Stoker

 If we’re going to talk about iconic horror books, we can’t get started without Bram Stoker’s Dracula.
-This is because Dracula is the first and penultimate book in the vampire genre.
+This is because Dracula is the first penultimate book in the vampire genre.
 Although there have been mentions of vampires in literature before Dracula.

 No other book has been able to capture the public imagination during the time like Dracula.
-The iconic novel is set during the Victorian era, and follows the dark predations of Count Dracula.
-Overall, the novel is one of most influential horror novels of all time and helped shape the minds of generations of horror writers.
+The iconic novel is set during the Victorian era and follows the dark predations of Count Dracula.
+Overall, the novel is one of the most influential horror novels of all time and helped shape the minds of generations of horror writers.

 By: Stephen King

 If you ask most horror genre fans who the greatest and most prolific horror writer of the age is, they would most likely say one name.
 Stephen King, and they would be justified in saying so.
 This is because Stephen King has been writing for nearly 5 decades, and has stayed relevant to this very day.